albatrosravageur/State-Estimator-for-Soft-Arm-SESA/README.md

 Through this GUI, the user can change the configuration to fit the needs of its experiments.
 Here is a review of the different parameters that can be set through the GUI and how they could help you using this package.

 - Main parameters:
+  - IMU source: can be `arduino`, `rosbag` or `no source`, corresponds to the source for the quaternion stream publiscation in `/quat_meas`.
+If `arduino`, the ROS Arduino node will be launched and the arduino board will stream the IMUs.
+If `rosbag`, the source will stream the bag shown

 If `calib/use_saved`, launch reads the file `calib/saved_file` and pushes it to the `rosparam`.
 If the